taipalogy/keyin/README.md

 ### npm run dev

-run `npm run dev` to start the development server
+run `npm run dev` to start the development server. go to `http://localhost:3000` in your browser.